 Wondering what to pack for Vietnam?

-On our preparation days for this amazing and very exciting trip to Vietnam, we have compiled a list of Top 10 Travel Essentials when travelling to Vietnam!
+On our preparation days for this amazing and very exciting trip to Vietnam, we have compiled a list of the top 10 travel essentials when traveling to Vietnam!
 And here they are:

 Before You Go – Vietnam Travel Advice:

 1. VOA – The Mystery of the Vietnamese Visa

 2. The Vietnam Currency and the Cheapest place to get hold of it!